 While CHANGE was a great acronym to describe the elements of the systemic action of Development, someone reminded me that CHANGE is 6 attributes, and that I’m all about 5’s – specifically because 5 elements produce a complete system, and each system has an emergent result.
 Further, nobody likes “change,” even though it’s the only constant there is.
 Change brings about more changes, and is always thought about in the “macro” sense (that is, change is always considered to be “big”).
 Also, “Change is Constantly Having A New Growth Event,” (see what I did there in creating another acronym) because to change is to grow.

 Therefore, the acronym became ANGEL – Appeals, Networking, Gifts and Grants, Events (instead of happenings) and List Management.

 But some things were left off the list – like “Energizing, Enriching and Educating” as well as “Rest,” which are extremely important.
 Spending time with the family, participating in an activity you’re passionate about, reading a book, relaxing, and, by all means, spending time with the Lord in worship and prayer are important parts of a balanced life and go a long way to preventing burnout.
 Associations are important too, since many times, that’s where the fresh ideas come from.
 And, of course, Communication is an essential part of sharing the organization’s successes with current and potential donors.

 With all that in mind, the acronym is now ARCHANGEL: Associations, Rest, Communication, Happenings, Appeals, Networking, Gifts and Grants, Energize/Enrich/Educate, and List Management.
-Notice how “Appeals” is right in the middle, since they Annual Appeal is at the heart of any development initiative.
+Notice how “Appeals” is right in the middle, since the Annual Appeal is at the heart of any development initiative.
 And, perhaps not accidentally, the word CHANGE is within it.